rafatuita/dashboard_wiki/Accessing-Dashboard---1.7.X-and-above.md

 ## API Server

-In case Kubernetes API server is exposed and accessible from outside you can directly access dashboard in two ways.
+In case Kubernetes API server is exposed and accessible from outside you can directly access dashboard at:

-### Dashboard HTTPS endpoint
 `https://<master-ip>:<apiserver-port>/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy`

 ## Ingress